pingidentity/pingidentity-devops-getting-started/README.md

 ## Contents

 * `00-docker-standalone/` - build and run Ping Identity standalone products in docker containers
-* `01-docker-stacks/` - deploy Ping Identity product stacks using docker Swarm
+* `01-docker-stacks/` - deploy Ping Identity product stacks using Docker Swarm

 ## Docker images

 * A complete listing of Ping Identity's public images are available at [Docker Hub](https://hub.docker.com/u/pingidentity/)

 ## Troubleshooting
 This repoistory is in active development and has not been offically released.
-If you experiece issues with this project, please feel free to log it.
+If you experiece issues with this project, please feel free to log it by opening an issue.